-Child Development and Family Studies Emphasis
+Child Development and Family Studies Major

-The Master of Arts in Educational Psychology with an emphasis in Child Development and Family Studies prepares students to work with children, adolescents, or families in educational, applied, or other clinical settings, as well as preparing students for doctoral-level studies.
+The Master of Arts in Educational Psychology with a major in Child Development and Family Studies prepares students to work with children, adolescents, or families in educational, applied, or other clinical settings, as well as preparing students for doctoral-level studies.
 Relative to employment opportunities, students have obtained positions for which they generally would not have been competitive with an undergraduate degree unless accompanied by many years of related experience.

 Upon graduation, graduates have been hired as directors of child care programs in corporations, hospitals, and the private sector.
 Some students have obtained positions as instructors and faculty members at four-year colleges and branch campuses of major universities teaching classes in child/human development and family studies.
 Others have become specialists in parenting and curriculum development for head start and similar agencies.
 Graduates have also obtained employment as parenting and family specialists in community-based family agencies and community health care agencies.
 Some graduate students have entered the program with teaching certificates and have used their master’s degree in CDFS to broaden the scope of their teaching in elementary and secondary education.
 Graduates have also successfully pursued positions as Extension agents through land-grant universities.

 Salaries for CDFS graduates with masters degrees are highly variable depending on the nature of the position and the location of employment.
 However, salaries are generally higher than students with only the bachelors degree.

 In addition to educational and applied careers, some students have entered the program with the aim of pursuing doctoral studies.
 Through rigorous coursework and the requirement to complete a research-based thesis, students are prepared to pursue doctoral studies in human development, family studies, sociology, special education, developmental psychology, counseling, and related fields.

 Admission Requirements and Performance Standards